pyscript/docs/docs/user-guide.md

         </li>
         <li><a href="https://micropython.org/">MicroPython</a> - a lean and
-        efficient reimplementation of Python3 that includes a comprehensive subset of the standard library, compiled to web assembly.</li>
+        efficient reimplementation of Python3 that includes a comprehensive subset of the standard library, compiled to WebAssembly.</li>
     </ol>
     <div class="admonition warning">
         <p class="admonition-title">Warning</p>